SaharTD/Bill_System/README.md

 # Biling System
-online billing software that help users to orgnize thair bills using (Java, JavaFX Scene Builder).
+online billing software that help users to organize their bills using (Java, JavaFX Scene Builder).